xinydev/kzscaler/README.md

 ### 1->0(WIP)

-Hijack all inbound traffic and expose a metric, kzscaler controller
+Hijack all inbound traffic and expose a metric, KZScaler controller

 ## Suitable scenarios